Australian Education

 Tuition fees in Australia vary by institution and program.
 Undergraduate degrees typically cost AU$20,000-AU$45,000 per year, while postgraduate courses range from AU$22,000-AU$50,000 annually.
 Living expenses add approximately AU$21,000-AU$25,000 per year depending on location, with Sydney and Melbourne being the most expensive cities.

-Yes, it's possible to study in Australia without IELTS.
+Yes, it's possible to study in Australia from Pakistan without IELTS.
 Many universities accept alternative English proficiency tests like TOEFL, PTE Academic, or CAE.
 Some institutions may also waive the English requirement if you've completed substantial previous education in English (typically 2+ years).
 Always check with your chosen institution for their specific policy.

 Yes, international students on a Student visa (subclass 500) can work up to 48 hours per fortnight during term time and unlimited hours during scheduled breaks.
 This provides a good opportunity to gain work experience and supplement your income.
 Some courses with mandatory work placements may have different conditions.

 Australian universities typically require at least 60-70% in your highest qualification for undergraduate admissions and 65-75% for postgraduate courses.
 Top universities like the Group of Eight may require higher scores.
-Requirements vary by institution and program, so check specific entry requirements for your chosen course.
+Requirements vary by institution and program, so check specific entry requirements for your chosen course

 Australia excels in Business, Engineering, Health Sciences, Environmental Studies, Hospitality & Tourism, and Agriculture.
 The country is particularly renowned for its Mining Engineering and Marine Biology programs.
 Universities like ANU, Melbourne, Sydney, and UNSW consistently rank highly in global rankings across various disciplines.